 Alternatively, if you’ve named an alarm:

-Change my watch Stranger Things alarm to 8pm tomorrow
+Hey Siri, change my watch Stranger Things alarm to 8pm

 If you want to stay in bed a little longer (9 minutes to be precise), then say: